-This April 12, 2013 celebration honored the scholarly work and image collections of the history of art faculty whose life-long work has helped to make the collections what they are today: (l to r above) Professors Ilene Forsyth, Diane Kirkpatrick, Richard Edwards, and the late David Huntington.
+This April 12, 2013 celebration honored the scholarly work and image collections of the history of art faculty whose life-long work has helped to make the collections what they are today: (l to r above) Professors Ilene Forsyth, Diane Kirkpatrick, and Richard Edwards.
+Not picture is the late David Huntington.

 By naming the collections after the faculty who created them, we honored those whose work took them around the world to document art represented in everything from museums to monuments to caves.
 This visual documentation is precious and unique.
 The scholarly value of the collection has been greatly enriched by these exceptional contributions.

 The Importance of Imagery in Teaching Art History

 Richard Edwards, Professor Emeritus of Far Eastern Art

 Richard Edwards not only managed to create a permanent home for The Palace Collection here at the VRC, but donated thousands of images of his own taken throughout his travels to Europe, Asia, and the Middle East.
 He was also instrumental in encouraging Dr. Kozo Sasaki to donate his collection of teaching imagery to the VRC.